Bankruptcy and Its Effects

 For tax debt to be considered dischargeable, it must meet specific criteria.

-Firstly, it should pertain to income taxes, encompassing outstanding federal and state income tax obligations.
+First, it should pertain to income taxes, encompassing outstanding federal and state income tax obligations.
 However, it does not contain other back taxes, such as past-due payroll taxes related to Social Security and Medicare withholding.

-Secondly, the tax debt must be of a different origin, typically within three years.
+Second, the tax debt must be of a different origin, typically within three years.
 The original tax return should have been due at least three years before the date of filing for bankruptcy.

 For tax debt to be eligible for discharge in bankruptcy, it is necessary to have filed a valid tax return and for that tax return to have been assessed by the IRS at least Three (3) years before initiating the bankruptcy filing.
 Furthermore, the tax return must have been submitted within the prescribed deadline.

 If an extension in filing taxes was requested and granted, filing the return by the extended due date is considered “on time.”
 However, suppose the return was filed after the extended deadline.
-In that case, it might be deemed invalid, resulting in the tax debt being ineligible for discharge since the assessment date will have been extended through the extension obtained.

 Apart from the regulations concerning the debt age and the tax return timing, there is an additional prerequisite for tax debt to be considered eligible for discharge.